ItsMeh1/flashproxy/README.md

 [📦 Getting Started](./TUTORIAL.md)

 # What is this?
 This is an attempt to make a working proxy serverless.
 Lots of effort has been put into this project because a serverless project would require less resources and mean lots of other advantageous outcomes from such an achievment.
+Lots of progress has been made on this project specifically, however it'll be very hard to reach the performance and reliability of a proxy made over the years, such as Scramjet or Ultraviolet.

 Made with ❤️ by @ItsMeh1
 Made with the help of Kimi K2.6